PM's 'Pariksha pe Charcha' on Jan 27; over 38 lakh students registered for participation | Education

 PM's 'Pariksha pe Charcha' on Jan 27; over 38 lakh students registered for participation

-A record 38 lakh students registered this year for participation in Pariksha Pe Charcha, an annual interaction of students with Prime Minister Narendra Modi about issues relating to exam stress.
-Pradhan said 80 winners of Kala Utsav competition by NCERT and 102 students and teachers from across the country shall also witness the main event on January 27 as special guests.
+A record 38 lakh students registered this year for participation in Pariksha Pe Charcha, an annual interaction of students with Prime Minister Narendra Modi about issues relating to exam stress, Union Education Minister Dharmendra Pradhan said on Tuesday.
+Pariksha Pe Charcha is an annual event where Modi interacts with students appearing for the forthcoming board examination.

 - Country: